afnog/sse/virtualization/maas-exercise.md

 > Host Network Adapter vboxnet1.
 Please check whether any of your virtual machines are using this adapter.
 > If they are, please choose a different one in the following examples.

-Open VirtualBox Preferences > Network > Host-Only Adaptors > vboxnet1 and disable the DHCP server:
+Open VirtualBox Preferences > Network > Host-Only Adaptors.
+Ensure that you have at least two listed: vboxnet0 and vboxnet1.
+If not, click on the Add button to the right of the list to create them.

+Double-click on *vboxnet1* and disable the DHCP server:

 ![Disabling the DHCP server](virtualbox-disable-host-network-dhcp.png)